 Option 3: Whirlwind 10 Day Northern And Central Vietnam Itinerary

 We won’t sugar coat it, this is a rush job itinerary.
-This route is 10 days of constant transport as well as sightseeing and is only advisable for the following types of travelers:
+This route is 10 days of constant transport and sightseeing so it’s only advisable for the following types of traveler:

-This whirlwind itinerary encompasses each of the 7 major tourist hotspots in northern and central Vietnam but it is not for the fainthearted.
-You will be wrecked by the end of these 10 days.
+This whirlwind itinerary encompasses each of the 7 major tourist hotspots in northern and central Vietnam but it’s not for the fainthearted.
+You’ll be wrecked by the end of these 10 days!

 Quick Notes About This Fast Paced Itinerary